ShinyQ/Indonesia_COVID19_2021-PowerBI/README.md

-# Indonesia COVID-19 Case 2021 Visualization Using PowerBI
+# Indonesia COVID-19 2021 Visualization Using PowerBI
-About Just an exploration using Power BI Apps
+Just an exploration using Power BI Apps